LucasAmorimSilv/LucasAmorimSilv/README.md

-- 👋 Hi, I’m @LucasAmorimSilv
-    I'm Lucas, a growing Dev, Mechatronics technician and a student of Software Engineering.
+- 👋 Hi, I’m Lucas, a growing Dev, Mechatronics technician and a student of Software Engineering.

 My studies have brought me a new perspective on how important programming is in our lives, and with that I decided to upgrade my career.